CalyxOS/calyxos.org/pages/docs/guide/bug-reporting.md

+---
+title: Bug Reporting
+description: How to report issues
+---

 # Using the CalyxOS Issue Tracker
 CalyxOS keeps track of issues and feature requests using [GitLab issues](https://gitlab.com/CalyxOS/calyxos/-/issues).
 From here, you can search for existing issues, subscribe to notifications for changes, thumbs-up to indicate that you are also affected/interested, or leave comments if you have additional information.
 (Note that most interactions require a GitLab account, but general browsing and some searching/filtering is available without one.)